shanadev/NEStefan/README.md

 * Metalstorm (mapper 4)
 * Ninja Gaiden 1-3 (mappers 1 and 4)
 * Star Tropics (mapper 4)
-* Mapper 005 - Casvan III
+* Mapper 005 - Casvan III -- Including new sound
 * Mapper 007 - Battletoads, Wizards and Warriors 1-3, Marble Madness, Solar Jetman, RC ProAm,
 * Mapper 009 - Mike Tyson!
+* 5th Channel Sound
+* Smooth sound by paying attention to phase

 ## Issues
 * Noticing edge of screen artifacts that probably should not be there.